trustgrid/docs/content/en/release-notes/cloud/december-2023/index.md

 Removing a favorite page is the same process but unselecting the star icon instead.

 ### Removal of the Dashboard page
 Based on feedback from users the Dashboard page has been removed and users now land on the Nodes table on login.
-Future release
+You can also configure a [custom landing page for users if desired]({{<relref "/docs/user-management/users#change-a-user-landing-page">}})

 ## Other Issues Resolved
 - Resolves an issue causing the [Gateway Clients]({{< relref "/docs/nodes/gateway/gateway-client">}}) page to load as a blank white page.